lomatus/pypress/README.md

 This project is forked form [pypress](https://github.com/laoqiu/pypress) by laoqiu

+A very good sample for newbie of Flask which come from newsmeme

 Purpose of this fork is to make this project relive

 #Version road map